LibraryCarpentry/lc-open-refine/setup.md

 * [OpenRefine News (monthly round up of new blog posts, tutorials and other information)](http://openrefine.org/blog.html)

 ### Downloading the data
-You need to download [doaj-article-sample.csv](https://github.com/data-lessons/library-openrefine/raw/gh-pages/data/doaj-article-sample.csv).
-This is a csv file.
+Depending on the lesson you are using, you need to download [doaj-article-sample.csv](https://github.com/data-lessons/library-openrefine/raw/gh-pages/data/doaj-article-sample.csv), which is a csv file, or [petitions-archive-list.xlsx](https://github.com/data-lessons/library-openrefine/raw/gh-pages/data/petitions-archive-list.xlsx), which is an Excel file.
 Make a note of the location you save the file.

 [template]: {{ site.workshop_repo }}